Two Anglican churches working together in one parish, co-operating with other churches in Didsbury.

 St James is the second oldest church in Manchester; parts of it date from 1275.
 Emmanuel was built in 1858 and was extensively re-modelled in 1986.
 Behind Emmanuel is the Parish Centre.
-The church is responsible for the governance of The St James & Emmanuel Academy Trust of three schools: Didsbury CE Primary, West Didsbury CE Primary and St Wilfrid’s CE Primary school in Northenden.
+The church is responsible for the governance of St James & Emmanuel Academy Trust and its four schools: Didsbury CE Primary, West Didsbury CE Primary, St Elisabeth’s CE Primary and St Wilfrid’s CE Primary school in Northenden.
 Church members’ children are given a higher priority under the criteria for admission.
 Each school in the trust shares the same three values as the church: Belonging, Believing and Becoming.

 The Parish of St James and Emmanuel has a team ministry, with a Rector, Vicar, Curate and OLM Curate.
 We also have a Youth Pastor and a Family and Children’s worker.

 The Parish is in the Deanery of Withington, in the Diocese of Manchester, in the Province of York within the Church of England (Anglican) Church.

 All Church of England Churches are run by a PCC.
 The members of this Council comprise the Clergy, the Churchwardens, Deanery Synod representatives and a number of elected lay members.

 The PCC meets about eight times during the year to review, discuss, pray and decide on the mission opportunities and the pastoral work of the parish.

 Legally, the Minutes of PCC may not be published, but all approved Minutes are available for inspection at the Parish Office by any church member whose name is entered on the Electoral Roll, or by anyone authorised by either the Lord Bishop of Manchester or by the Bishop of Middleton.